koustubhmoharir/linux/_posts/2022-01-16-shell-basics.md

 `help builtin_name` can be used to get help on the usage of a builtin.

-Many executables have a `--help` option.
-Alternatively, `man executable_name` can be used to get the manual page for standard executables.

 There are some names like `echo` that are both a shell builtin as well as an executable and there may be differences in behavior between them.
 In such a case, the shell will interpret `echo` as a builtin.
 To force the shell to interpret a name as an executable, start the command with `command`.
 For example `command echo 'whatever'` will run the executable echo instead of the builtin.

 ## Variables